SpatialUMN/LinearHotspot-Java/README.md

 [Java class diagram](https://github.com/SpatialUMN/LinearHotspot-Java/wiki/Java-Class-Diagram) can help you understand the code structure.

 ## Case Study
+Please click [here](https://github.com/SpatialUMN/LinearHotspot-Java/wiki/Case-Study) to see a demonstration of this algorithm.

 ## Bug Report
 To search for or report bugs, please see LinearHotspot's [issues](https://github.com/SpatialUMN/LinearHotspot-Java/issues).